Antique and Garden Show.

 Third Sunday in August each year.

 Instruction in the art of making apple butter will be provided at the restored 1859 rock mill in Maeystown.
 Members of the Maeystown Preservation Society will demonstrate various apple peeling and stirring methods in preparation for the annual Oktoberfest in October.
-Apple peeling will take place at the mill between 8 a.m. and 1 p.m. on Friday the 24th.
-Apple stirring will begin at 6 a.m. and go until 3 p.m. on Saturday the 25th.
+Apple peeling will take place at the mill between 8 a.m. and 1 p.m. on Friday.
+Apple stirring will begin at 6 a.m. and go until 3 p.m. on Saturday.
 Friends of Maeystown willing to help peel apples or donate two hours of stirring time are asked to contact David Braswell at 618-458-6660.

 Enjoy an evening just for the ladies!
 Frauenabend, or Ladies Night Out, will feature unique dining, shopping and pampering for the holidays.
 Vici’s Front Porch and Tea Garden will be open for dinner during the event, with dining from 4:30-8:30 p.m.
 A variety of holiday shopping and pampering experiences will be offered or the evening.
 The Maeystown General Store will offer private label food samplings, the Village Kaffeehaus will feature its Smooth Brew and teas, the Sweet Shoppe will offer discounts on teapots, Georgia Mae’s Antiques will offer discounts on select items, and the Preservation Society Museum will be open for visitors.